rmscode/binary-garden/docs/software/hyper-v.md

 3. Ensure that Kerberos constrained delegation is configured on the target host.
     1. On a Domain Controller, open ADUC and right-click the target host computer object.
     2. In **Properties** > **Delegation** select "Trust this computer for delegation to any services (Kerberos only)"</br>
     !!!
-Note "Make the auth protocol is to "Use Kerberos" in the the VM's settings (Live Migrations > Advanced Features)."
+Note "Make sure the auth protocol is set to "Use Kerberos" in the the VM's settings (Live Migrations > Advanced Features)."
 4. (Optional) Check "Migrate to a physical computer with a different processor version" in **Processor Compatibility** of the VM to be moved.</br>
     NOTE: This requires the VM to be offline.
 5. If the VM is a clustered role, drop the VM from the cluster.